thomas-systems/Powershell-Automation-Scripts/README.md

 To use these scripts, you’ll need atleast PowerShell 5.1 or higher.
 Most scripts will auto-install modules if missing.
-Or install missing modules using Install-Module ModuleName
+Install missing modules using Install-Module ModuleName

 ---